NVIDIA/spark-rapids/CONTRIBUTING.md

 - `src/main/312+-apache/scala`contains Scala source code for *upstream* **Apache** Spark builds, only beginning with version Spark 3.1.2, and + signifies there is no upper version boundary among the supported versions
-- `src/main/302until312-all` contains code that applies to all shims between 3.0.2 inclusive, 3.1.2 exclusive
+- `src/main/302until312-all` contains code that applies to all shims between 3.0.2 *inclusive*, 3.1.2 *exclusive*
-- `src/main/302to312-cdh` contains code that applies to Cloudera CDH shims between 3.0.2 inclusive, 3.1.2 exclusive
+- `src/main/302to312-cdh` contains code that applies to Cloudera CDH shims between 3.0.2 *inclusive*, 3.1.2 *inclusive*

 ### Your first issue